nobidev/cilium/Documentation/cmdref/cilium-agent.md

       --fallback-routing-mode string                                   Enable fallback routing mode, used in case of mismatch between source and destination node (supported: tunnel)
       --feature-gates-approved strings                                 Features approved to be enabled regardless of maturity level
       --feature-gates-minimum-maturity string                          Minimum feature maturity level to approve a feature (default "Stable")
-      --feature-gates-strict                                           If enabled agent will refuse to start if feature gates do not pass
+      --feature-gates-strict                                           If enabled agent will refuse to start if feature gates do not pass (default true)
       --fixed-identity-mapping map                                     Key-value for the fixed identity mapping which allows to use reserved label for fixed identities, e.g. 128=kv-store,129=kube-dns
       --force-device-detection                                         Forces the auto-detection of devices, even if specific devices are explicitly listed
       --gateway-api-secrets-namespace string                           GatewayAPISecretsNamespace is the namespace having tls secrets used by CEC, originating from Gateway API